* This is the Professional Version. *

 Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
 Local destruction may be extensive, and metastases occur in advanced stages.
 Diagnosis is by biopsy.
 Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation, surgical excision, cryosurgery, or, occasionally, radiation therapy.

 The clinical appearance is highly variable, but any nonhealing lesion on sun-exposed surfaces should be suspect.
-The tumor may begin as a red papule or plaque with a scaly or crusted surface and may become nodular, sometimes with a warty surface.
+The tumor may begin as a red papule or plaque with a scaly or crusted surface and may become nodular or hyperkeratotic, sometimes with a warty surface.
 In some cases, the bulk of the lesion may lie below the level of the surrounding skin.
 Eventually the tumor ulcerates and invades the underlying tissue.

 Biopsy is essential.

 Differential diagnosis varies based on the lesion's appearance.

 In general, the prognosis for small lesions removed early and adequately is excellent.
 Regional and distant metastases of squamous cell carcinomas on sun-exposed skin are uncommon but do occur, particularly with poorly differentiated tumors.
 Characteristics of more aggressive tumors include

 However, about one third of lingual or mucosal cancers have metastasized before diagnosis (see Oral Squamous Cell Carcinoma).